 Originally, we wanted to have a balcony built off the master but we found out that the house didn’t have the support we needed to make it work and it would have been extremely expensive to build it the way it would be safe.
 I was heart broken as that was one of the design features I really wanted to have.

 The master bedroom is still a work in progress.
 I am in the process of adding some key decorating elements to the room including artwork and furniture but it is getting there.

 The master space as simple and comfortable with a chaise lounge (we rarely use) and white linen drapes.
 I use linen window coverings in both the master bath and bedroom.

-Before And After -The Master Bedroom
+After -The Master Bedroom

 The White Kitchen With Custom Marble Backsplash